brsyuksel/xurl/README.md

 `docker-compose up -d`

-use `sbt test` command to run unit tests, `sbt it:test` for integration tests. instead, you can use `sbt ci` alias which runs scalafmt checker agains `src/{main, test, it}` then runs both cases.
+use `sbt test` command to run unit tests, `sbt it:test` for integration tests. instead, you can use `sbt ci` alias which runs scalafmt and scalafix checker against `src/{main, test, it}` then runs both cases.

 ## build and run

-after running `sbt pack`, you will see there is an executable shell located in `target/pack/bin/xurl`. you can easily run just by calling this generated shell file.
+after running `sbt pack`, you will see there is an executable shell located in `target/pack/bin/xurl`. you can easily run the application by just calling this file.

 ## endpoints